dmcclure40/3308_Project/README.md

 This project would solve a problem that does not yet have an easy solution.
 Users will be able to control a non-natural robotic limb in a very natural way.
 This project could also be further developed and improved upon later in our college careers to do more and work better.

 ##Risks:
-* Being new to working with vrep.
+* Being new to working with Unity.
 * Timeline to finish working project may be too short.
 * Difficulty understanding how to map Leap Motion movements to robotic movements.

 ##Risk Mitigation Strategy:
-* Read up on and become familiar with vrep.
+* Read up on and become familiar with Unity.
 * Make sure we are communicating well and exchanging schedules.
 * Leap Motion has provided a lot of documentation on how to use their device for projects: https://developer.leapmotion.com/documentation/python/index.html